jsilvela/jsilvela.github.io/_posts/2014-10-23-fonts-for-coding.md

 ## Fonts for coding.
 Criteria
 0. Not necessarily monospaced!
 1. Renders well on your editor/OS.
-2. Distinct capital-i, lowercase-l and number-one.
+2. Distinct capital-i, lowercase-L and number-one.
 Good size of punctuation.
 Good size of brackets, braces, parens.
 This disqualifies many sans-serif fonts, which often have similar characters.
 Some exceptions: Verdana, Clear Type, ITC Officina.
 3. Numbers are clearly distinct from letters.
 Notably, zero and one.
 Fonts with “old style figures” that don’t line up fail here.
 For example: Georgia, Hoefler Text.